N-HANS/N-HANS/README.md

 In addition to a Python API, a command line interface is provided to researchers and developers:
                                     __pip install N-HANS__.

+(c) 2019 __Shuo Liu, Gil Keren, Björn Schuller: University of Augsburg__ published under GPL v3, see the LICENSE file for details.

+Please direct any questions or requests to Shuo Liu (shuo.liu@informatik.uni-augsburg.de).

 ## Citation
 If you use N-HANS or any code from N-HANS in your research work, you are kindly asked to acknowledge the use of N-HANS in your publications.